SueAli/A-B_Test/README.md

 ### Recommendation
 Our experiment goal can be divided into two main points: <br/>
 1- Reducing the enrolled students who will not be committed to finish the course.  <br/>
-2- Having no change or increase in the amount of students who past 14-days trial and make a payment.  <br/>
+2- Having no change in the amount of students who past 14-days trial and make a payment.  <br/>
-The experiment showed a statistically and practically decrease in "Gross Conversion" which is aligned with the 1st point of experiment goal.
-But it also showed a decrease in "Net Conversion" which is the opposite of 2nd point in the experiment goal, so it is not aligned with the experiment goal.
+The experiment showed a statistically and practically significant in "Gross Conversion"- it has been dropped by 2% in our experiment -  which is aligned with the 1st point of experiment goal.
+But it also showed no significant in "Net Conversion" - the confidence interval includes the lower boundary (-0.0075) for practical significant - which is not aligned with the experiment 2nd goal.
 The amount of students who past 14-days trial and make a payment shouldn't be affected by the experiment.
 Based on these results, my recommendation is not to launch this experiment.

 ## Follow-Up Experiment